Vedantvijayhumbe/IPL_Scheduling_OOPS/README.md

 ### **🚀 Overview**

-Student Hub is a **modern platform** designed to help students **collaborate, share resources, and engage in discussions** seamlessly.
-Built with **Next.js, Tailwind CSS, and MongoDB**, it ensures a smooth and fast user experience while offering powerful community features such as study materials, question papers, a student marketplace, and a real-time community chat – all in one place! 🚀
+IPL SCHEDULING MECHANISM WEBSITE  is a **modern platform** designed to help Organisers **collaborate, share resources, and engage in making IPL schedules** seamlessly.
+Built with **Next.js, Tailwind CSS, and JAVA Backend**, it ensures a smooth and fast user experience while offering powerful community features such as study materials, question papers, a student marketplace, and a real-time community chat – all in one place! 🚀

 🌟 If you find this project helpful, don't forget to star ⭐ the repository and support the community!